juliorenner/financial-control/README.md

 # financial-control
-Financial control for money which belongs to more than one person.
+Financial control for money which belongs and is managed for more than one person.

 This is the project management repository.
 It is meant to organize the requirements, maintain user stories and other activities.
 The [Wiki page](https://github.com/juliorenner/financial-control/wiki) contains some extra information about this project.